 However, a top sales dashboard should always focus on the more specific key performance indicators like:

 Depending on what your goal is, you'll need a different set-up for your dashboard.
 For example, if you want to stay on track for your sales, you should create your top sales dashboard in Microsoft Dynamics 365 around:

 - Current revenue

-- Pipeline that will close within X Days
+- Pipeline that'll close within X-Days

 - % Goal Achieved

 Those KPIs help you determine if you are on track with your objectives.
 These are numbers that are directly linked to your target.
 If you set a specific goal, you'll instantly get a clear idea of your progress just by looking at your dashboard.
 And that's what we want: a quick and informative tool.

 If you want to achieve your objective, you need a clear view of what you need to do or what would help close the gap between your present situation and the target.
 You must consider including these KPIs when creating your top sales dashboard in Microsoft Dynamics 365: